 Watch model trains travel through NYC landmarks—like the Statue of Liberty, Brooklyn Bridge, Rockefeller Center, and others—as adorable miniatures made out of natural materials like birch bark, acorns, and cinnamon sticks.

-Located at the Enid A. Haupt Conservatory, the train show is an indoor winter wonderland that features 175 scaled buildings and famous landmarks of New York City like the Statue of Liberty, Empire State Building, Yankee Stadium, Brooklyn Bridge, Rockefeller Center, and various others.
-The set features “nearly a half-mile of track hosting over a dozen large-scale model railway locomotives” traveling around this mini-city.
-The model opened Thursday, November 12, 2020 and will run until Sunday, January 31, 2021.
+Located at the Enid A. Haupt Conservatory, the train show is an indoor winter wonderland that features 175 scaled buildings and famous landmarks of New York City like the Statue of Liberty, Empire State Building, Yankee Stadium, Brooklyn Bridge, Rockefeller Center and various others.
+The set features “nearly a half-mile of track hosting over 25 G-scale model trains and trolleys ” traveling around this mini-city.

 Visitors can additionally explore the Rockefeller Rose Garden, Chilton Azalea Garden, Native Plant Garden, and Perennial Garden across the 250-acre grounds.